Doctors Note Logo

 Explanation

 There are a few reasons you might feel a blockage in your rectal area.
 One cause can be issues with the nerves and muscles in the rectum.
-For example, if your rectum does not sense stool properly (called rectal hyposensitivity) or if the muscles don’t work well to push stool out (known as functional anorectal outlet obstruction), you might feel as if something is stuck.
+For example, if your rectum does not sense stool properly (called rectal hyposensitivity) or if the muscles don't work well to push stool out (known as functional anorectal outlet obstruction), you might feel as if something is stuck.
 These problems are sometimes seen in people who have long-term constipation.
 Another possible cause is a physical blockage, which might occur if there is a large buildup of stool (fecal impaction) or if something in the large bowel is obstructing passage.
 The feeling of blockages can come from different problems, and health care providers use special tests to check for these conditions.
-It is important to talk with a doctor if this feeling continues or is painful so they can help find out what is causing it and suggest the best way to feel better.
+If you're experiencing persistent discomfort or aren't sure what's causing your symptoms, you can check your symptoms to get personalized insights and understand when to seek medical care.

 (References)